Ultimate Guide to Sales Emails: How to Write Sales Emails That Convert

 - The trust builder: My name is [name] and I'm with [company name].
 We work with organizations like [similar company name] to [insert one sentence pitch].

-Try deploying one of these opening lines within your sales emails, depending upon which you feel best suits the communication style your recipients crave most—you’ll be glad you did.
+Try deploying one of these opening lines in your sales emails based on the communication style your prospects prefer—you’ll be glad you did.

-Before sitting down and writing your pitch—it’s crucial to first think deeply about what you want to achieve with your sales email.
-It’s only after you know exactly what you’re hoping to get out of this conversation, that you can structure a sales email to reach these means.
+Before sitting down and writing your pitch, think deeply about what you want to achieve with your sales email.
+When you know exactly what you’re hoping to get out of the conversation, it's easier to structure a sales email to reach those goals.

-So, what’s the primary goal of your your sales email?
+So, what’s the primary goal of your sales email?

 - Are you hoping to capture interest and book a short exploratory call?